 I worked for 2+ years in a voluntary capacity counselling a vulnerable and often marginalized male client group in a homeless hostel presenting with a range of related mental health concerns often linked to drug and alcohol misuse and adjusting to life following incarceration.
 I also have NHS (hospital based) experience counselling female clients grappling with a wide range of emotional issues from neonatal deaths, infertility and the aftermath of a decision to terminate a pregnancy.

 Prior to training as a counsellor I held a variety of public sector roles over the years that put me in direct contact with individuals on a one to one basis which helped me gain insight into the conflicts and pressures modern life and work imposes on us and our relationships.

 - Family issues

 - Low self-esteem

-The initial session/assessment fee is £30.00 and thereafter £40.00 per (50 minute) session for individuals and £50.00 for couples; EAP's and other associated agencies [*please note that weekend [Saturday] appointments are plus £10.00].
+My fee is £40.00 per [50 minute] session for individuals and £50.00 for couples; EAP's and other associated agencies [*please note that weekend [Saturday] appointments are plus an additional £10.00].
 I am able to offer some concessionary rates for trainee counsellors, students and those on low income, please contact me to discuss this further

 The initial session should be used to consider how you feel about the idea of counselling; for us both to assess if we feel comfortable working together; and to establish whether you would like us to continue thereafter.